Vitamins B6 and B12 for Weight Loss

 Vitamin B12 is available in a number of animal foods.
-Deficiency of vitamin B12 is seen in people who consume a strict vegetarian diet.
+The deficiency of vitamin B12 is seen in people who consume a strict vegetarian diet.
 Patients who are deficient in vitamin B12 tend to suffer from tiredness and lethargy.
 In such a situation, patients may be administered vitamin B12 injections which can help them recover from this tiredness and regain the normal energy levels.

 Vitamin B12 as a weight-loss drug

 There has been a fair bit of discussion regarding vitamin B12 being effective as a weight-loss supplement.
 However, there does not appear to be any strong evidence from scientific studies that confirms this.
-In fact, a low vitamin B12 levels can cause weight loss by itself and supplementing the patient with vitamin B12 should help patients regain their lost bodyweight.
-On the other hand however, vitamin B12 is required to break down carbohydrates ingested in the diet into usable sugars.
+In fact, low vitamin B12 levels can cause weight loss by itself and supplementing the patient with vitamin B12 should help patients regain their lost bodyweight.
+On the other hand, however, vitamin B12 is required to break down carbohydrates ingested in the diet into usable sugars.
 Whether or not this will actually aid weight loss is questionable.

 It has to be borne in mind that taking vitamin supplements over and above what the body requires can actually be harmful.
 While no significant harm has been shown by excessive intake vitamin B12 through food, artificially supplementing it through injections may be harmful.
 In simple terms this could be explained by the fact that the body will only absorb what is required from the diet and not anything over and above that.

 Vitamin B12 has a very low potential for toxicity.
 The Institute of Medicine states “no adverse effects have been associated with excess vitamin B12 intake from food and supplements in healthy individuals.”
 The Institute recommends that adults older than 50 years of age get most of their vitamin B12 from supplements or fortified food because of the high incidence of impaired absorption of B12 from unfortified foods in this population.